shawnbrown/datatest/docs/reference/datatest-core.rst

     with allowed.deviation(10) | allowed.percent(0.05):
         validate(..., ...)

-And composed allowances, themselves, can be composed to define increasingly specific criteria:
+And composed acceptances, themselves, can be composed to define increasingly specific criteria:

 .. code-block:: python